Subqueries and nested data

 };

-property is ignored when a rule has a valid match
+When a rule has a valid match

 Export format support